learning-curve-research/LCDB-1.1/README.md

 ├── 📂 lcdb_function — Functions for computing
 └── Files for Cluster Computing
 ```

+### Installation for analysis

+1. Download the precomputed learning curves from https://surfdrive.surf.nl/files/index.php/s/MtjBoStRcOZxJt6 and extract them to the folder `dataset`.
+2. Install the packages in `analysis/requirements.txt`.

+Note: for the existing analysis notebooks, it is assumed that `latex` is installed on the current machine, otherwise you may run into errors.

 ### Workflow for experiments
 Previous:
 1. Ensure there are three folder under path `/lcdb1.1`: `jobs`, `logs`, `results`.